 Simple enough to remember.
 Applicable for all meals.
 For all eaters.
 All the time.

-We are not counting anything, we are not keeping track and focusing on specifics.
-We just focus on one meal at a time, 3 components + snacks.
+We are not counting anything, we are not keeping track and focussing on specifics.

-1/3 of the plate = Protein sources
+1/3 = Protein sources

-1/3 of the plate = Veggies
+1/3 = Veggies

-1/3 of the plate = Grains products
+1/3 = Whole grains products

 On the side = Fruits and a glass of water (or milk)